raspberrypi/documentation/remote-access/vnc.md

 This way you can run a desktop session on the Raspberry Pi, but display and control it elsewhere.

 Because the framebuffer isn't the real framebuffer you cannot take advantage of the GPU to accelerate operations on the screen.

+## Why should you use it?
+VNC is ideal if you don’t have enough space to set up a keyboard, mouse and monitor for a Raspberry Pi.
+If you use VNC you’ll only need to connect the Raspberry Pi to your network and plug in its power.

 ## Instructions